Frequently Asked Questions

 How can owners of other responsible sourcing standards engage in this process?

-Owners of other responsible sourcing standards can engage in this process through the two public consultations on our portal.
-The first public consultation is now closed and feedback will be summarised and published in a consultation report in due course.
-The feedback will guide updates to the Standard and oversight system that will be shared for a second round of public consultation in 2025.
+Owners of other responsible sourcing standards can engage in this process through the public consultation on our portal.
+The first public consultation is now closed and feedback has been published in a consultation report.
+The feedback has guided updates to the draft Consolidated Standard, Assurance Process, and Claims Policy for the final public consultation from 8 October to 17 November 2025.
 Subscribe to our newsletter to receive updates on the next stage of the process.

 Who is involved in this process?